 The perfect game design is like a good narrative: never gets in the way

 The stories are a bit all over the place, from some that are strictly funny and surreal to more creepy ones featuring nudity, death, murders and rather unpleasant situations.
-The game allows the player to do good or evil deeds, even though sometimes, like in real life, “no good deed goes unpunished”.
+The player is allowed to do both good and evil deeds, even though sometimes, like in real life, “no good deed goes unpunished”.
 It does really offer something for everyone.

 DNFTM feels very much like an early 90s DOS game in art design and execution, sometimes I felt some strong Euro vibes like in MAD Tv where one is never sure what use a room may have and the consequences of one’s actions are pretty unpredictable.